A Guide to Awareness Proclamations: What Are They and Why Do They Matter?

 I also recommend following up on the status of a proclamation request by email and, at times, even by phone.
 This year, 2023, follow-up was required and missed by me and colleagues for Familial Adenomatous Polyposis (FAP) Awareness Week in Oklahoma and Michigan.

-When a proclamation is approved, the requestor is contacted by the approval office and invited to obtain the signed proclamation in person or have it mailed.
-Picking it up in person allows for photo opportunities of the signing and the proclamation itself with local officials that you can then use in publicizing the proclamation.
+When a proclamation is approved, the requester is contacted by the approval office and invited to obtain the signed proclamation in person or have it mailed.
+Picking it up in person allows for photo opportunities with local officials, which you can then use when publicizing the proclamation.

 Publicizing proclamations allows other government levels and organizations to begin recognizing the observance.